aarsonline/aarsonline.github.io/class1/val/README.md

 Lastly, a coiled coil recognizes the D-loop of the tRNA (Fukai et al. 2000), however this domain is absent in archaea.

+In certain eukaryotes, including *homo sapiens*, ValRS contains an N-terminal [GST-like domain](/d/gst) that mediates interaction with the heavy form of the mammalian translation elongation factor complex eEF-1H (Bec et al., 1994).